Inference on common trends in functional time series: Introduction

-The testing procedures we develop have wide applicability in practice.
-For example, they can be used (i)~with cointegrated vector time series of finite dimension \citep[e.g.,][]{SW1988,Johansen1991}, (ii)~in a high-dimensional factor model that includes a finite number of nonstationary factors \citep[e.g.,][]{NelsonSiegel87,PENA2004291,PENA20061237}, (iii)~with cointegrated curve-valued (or function-valued) time series \citep[e.g.,][]{Chang2016,NSS}, and (iv)~for nonstationary dynamic functional factor models \citep[e.g.,][]{martinez2020nonparametric}.
+Our testing procedures have wide applicability in practice.
+For example, they can be used with (i)~cointegrated vector time series of finite dimension \citep[e.g.,][]{SW1988,Johansen1991}, (ii)~high-dimensional factor models with a finite number of nonstationary factors \citep[e.g.,][]{NelsonSiegel87,PENA2004291,PENA20061237}, (iii)~cointegrated curve-valued (or function-valued) time series \citep[e.g.,][]{Chang2016,NSS}, and (iv)~nonstationary dynamic functional factor models \citep[e.g.,][]{martinez2020nonparametric}.

-Our approach to developing ADI tests is to project onto a certain finite-dimensional subspace and then analyze generalized eigenvalues of two variance operators on that subspace.
+\revlab{ce_2nd_major1}Our approach to developing ADI tests utilizes a dimension-reduction method that projects a high-dimensional or functional time series onto a fixed $\KK$-dimensional subspace.
+This projection is constructed such that, asymptotically, the $\KK$-dimensional projected component includes all stochastic trends, while the residual component (of unknown or possibly infinite dimension) contains no information regarding these trends.
+By constructing test statistics solely from the projected series, we effectively bypass interference from the residual component, ensuring that the resulting inference is inherently ADI.
+The analysis proceeds by examining generalized eigenvalues of two variance operators associated with the projected time series.
 Thus, the proposed tests will be classified as variance ratio-type tests, and some are generalizations of existing tests (Remark~\ref{revremadd1} and Appendix~\ref{secexisting}).
 Variance ratio tests have desirable properties for the study of nonstationary time series.
-First, some avoid estimation of the long-run variance, which implies a certain consistency property not shared by other tests \citep{muller2007,muller2008}.
+First, they can avoid estimation of the long-run variance, which implies a consistency property not shared by other tests \citep{muller2007,muller2008}.
 Second, the limiting behavior of the tests does not depend on a parametric assumption, such as a vector autoregression.
-As shown in the finite-dimensional case, finite-sample properties of parametric cointegration rank tests, such as those proposed by \citet{SW1988,Ahn1990,Johansen1991,Bewley1995,Ahn1997}, depend crucially on the model specification; see \citet{Toda1995,Haug1996,Bewley1998}.
-Third, parametric assumptions such as an autoregressive structure are not preserved under projection, which implies that parametric tests cannot generally be ADI (Remark~\ref{rem1}).
+As shown in the finite-dimensional case, finite-sample properties of parametric cointegration rank tests, such as those proposed by \citet{SW1988,Ahn1990,Johansen1991,Bewley1995,Ahn1997}, depend crucially on the model specification; see \citet{Toda1995,Haug1996,Bewley1998}. \revlab{r2_minor1}Third, many parametric assumptions, e.g.\ autoregressive structures, are not preserved under projection, and tests relying on such assumptions cannot generally be ADI (Remark~\ref{rem1}).
 In these regards, nonparametric variance ratio tests are appealing.